snnehir/MapperXTestCase/README.md

 2. Create your own Firebase project in [firebase console](https://console.firebase.google.com) and enable `Email/Password` sign-in authentication method.

-3. For security concerns, `environments` folder is added on `.gitginore` file.
-Run `ng g environments` to create `environments` folder and add your Firebase configuration inside `environment.development.ts` file as below.
+3. For security concerns, the `environments` folder is added on `.gitginore` file.
+Run `ng g environments` to create `environments` folder and add your Firebase configuration inside `environment.development.ts` file as below:

 ```typescript
 import { FirebaseOptions } from "@angular/fire/app";